TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 #### CLI Command structure

-CLI commands and supplied in JSON format.
+CLI commands are supplied in JSON format.
 The following parameters are supported:

 +  "version"
    A character string to send to the device to obtain version information.